 [insert academy name] Primary Academy (hereafter "the academy" is an academy within the Diocese of Norwich Education and Academies Trust.
 The Trust is the Admissions Authority for the academy and is committed to considering all applications fairly and equally.
-In line with the Trust's Scheme of Delegation the Local Governing Body (LGB) is responsible for consultation, application decisions and for administering any appeals.
+In line with the Trust's Scheme of Delegation the Trust and the Headteacher/Principal are responsible for consultation, application decisions and for administering any appeals.
 All admissions are made through the process coordinated by the relevant Local Authority.